joshuaedo/shop-josh-next/README.md

 &#9745; fix product grid item ui & responsiveness

-&#9744; add links to bedroom bg-image

 &#9744; test on other devices and browsers

 &#9744; build and deploy

+&#9744; add links to bedroom bg-image and remove redirect?

 &#9744; make cart scrollable with mousewheel?